 - Keep the storage area locked and posted with signs that read “Danger – Pesticides.”
 Signs are also necessary to inform firefighters that pesticides are present in the case of fire.

 - Store pesticides should in a well-ventilated, dry area.

 - Purchase and store only the amount of pesticides needed; do not store large quantities of pesticides.

 - Keep children, animals, and unauthorized persons away from pesticides.

 - Maintain an accurate chemical inventory of pesticides and their locations.

 - Keep pesticides in the original container.
 Never transfer to an unmarked or food container.

 - Periodically check pesticide containers for leaks or corrosion because some pesticides are caustic.

 Agriculture workers who may handle pesticides when mixing in preparation for application, for transportation, and during application should understand the risks and take proper measures to avoid them.

 - Mix pesticides carefully and accurately, taking care to use only the recommended amount specified on the label.
-Ensure mixing is conducted outside or in a well-lit and ventilated area.
+Conduct mixing outside or in a well-lit and ventilated area.